skuqre/rb-anise/src/pages/tos.md

     - Engaging in sexually explicit, inappropriate, or offensive conversations.
     - Using it to promote hate speech, violence, or illegal activity
     - Attempting to misinform others through the Bot's AI-generated responses.
+    - See the expanded [AI Rules](/rb-anise/ai-rules/) for more information.

 Violations of these responsibilites may result in restrictions on your use of the Bot, including temporary or permanent termination of access to the Bot's services.